Ritesh2684/tools-jenkins/README.md

 ![Screenshot](pipeline-library.png)

-As a reference, I have added a
+As a reference, I have added a jenkinsfile_usingLibrary file in the repository, which specifies how the library added in Jenkins environment could be referred from another project in need of the same scripts.
+All the required properties could be configured and passed to the function dockerizedSTPL as a config map to a function in our Jenkins job.